 Hire a Quality Coder

 If you’re really looking for ways to enhance your financial performance, you need some trained and certified employees on your side.
-It might be prudent to invest in a certified coder who can help you ensure your accurately documenting your finances, meeting any payer requirements necessary, and getting an understanding of industry trends.
+It might be prudent to invest in a certified coder who can help you ensure you are accurately documenting your finances, meeting any payer requirements necessary, and getting an understanding of industry trends.
 This is really just another way to ensure you are covering all your bases and taking every possible step to successfully reduce AR days.
 This individual can also potentially help provide patients with any assistance they might be looking for as far as copayments and deductibles.

 Change Your Timeframe In Regards To Billing